-In the Middle Ages, Burg Hochosterwitz served not only as a fort, but also as a refuge for the locals.
+In the Middle Ages, Burg Hochosterwitz served not only as a fort but also as a refuge for the locals.
 The ingenious construction and location made the castle almost impenetrable.
 The residents of Hochosterwitz were also mostly self-sufficient.
-They had their own carpentry workshop, mill, blacksmith, bakery, printing press and produced wine, vegetables and fruits.
-The museum offers different activities, including a forge where medieval crafts are still practiced, and provide an interesting insight into life during the Middle Ages.
-Moreover, the museum mostly exhibits weapons, armor and uniforms.
-However, there are also many other personal objects and family treasures from the 500-hundred yearlong occupancy by the Khevenhüller family.
+They had their carpentry workshop, mill, blacksmith, bakery, and printing press and produced wine, vegetables and fruits.
+The museum offers different activities, including a forge where medieval crafts are still practised and provides an interesting insight into life during the Middle Ages.
+Moreover, the museum mostly exhibits weapons, armour and uniforms.
+However, there are also many other personal objects and family treasures from the 500-hundred-yearlong occupancy by the Khevenhüller family.

 Burg Hochosterwitz has been owned by the Khevenhüller noble family since 1571.
 The Khevenhüller family was involved in the Thirty Years’ War (1618-1648) on the Swedish side and owned, among other things, a property in central Sweden until the 1900s.
 Today the family still owns and operates the castle.
 No major rebuilding of the castle has taken place after the 17th century and the entire castle appears to be very well preserved.
 Furthermore, the castle courtyard houses a restaurant with a large outdoor dining area.
 The castle is open between April and November, and for a weekend in December with its Christmas market.
 In addition to the museum, you can explore parts of the castle on your own.
 During the year several events, such as knight festivals, take place as well.

 For more info, check out the castle’s website.